f4iTh/RecordStoreEvolved/README.md

 - Storing all records and keeping old records intact.
 - Saving a timestamp of when a record was achieved for data analysis and graphing purposes.
 - Creating a JSON schema for easy data validation.
+(TODO)

 ## TODO: